adisir/TODO-List/README.md

 Press the trashcan

 To cross out the todo:
-click the todo
+Click the todo

 To hide the input forum:
-click on the pencil
+Click on the pencil